South Vietnam: Government

 In June 1965, Kỳ's influence over the ruling military government was solidified when he forced civilian prime minister Phan Huy Quát from power.
 Often praising aspects of Western culture in public, Ky was supported by the United States and its allied nations, though doubts began to circulate among Western officials by 1966 on whether or not Ky could maintain stability in South Vietnam.
 A repressive leader, Ky was greatly despised by his fellow countrymen.
 In early 1966, protesters influenced by popular Buddhist monk Thích Trí Quang attempted an uprising in Quang's hometown of Da Nang.
 The uprising was unsuccessful and Ky's repressive stance towards the nation's Buddhist population continued.

 In 1967, the unicameral National Assembly was replaced by a bicameral system consisting of a House of Representatives or lower house (Hạ Nghị Viện) and a Senate or upper House (Thượng Nghị Viện) and South Vietnam held its first elections under the new system.
 The military nominated Nguyễn Văn Thiệu as their candidate, and he was elected with a plurality of the popular vote.
-Thieu quickly consolidated power much to the dismay of those who hoped for an era of more political openness.
-He was re-elected unopposed in 1971, receiving a suspiciously high 94% of the vote on an 87% turn-out.
+Thieu quickly consolidated power, much to the dismay of those who hoped for an era of more political openness.
+He was re-elected unopposed in 1971, receiving a suspiciously high 94% of the vote on an 87% turnout.
 Thieu ruled until the final days of the war, resigning on 21 April 1975.
-Vice-president Trần Văn Hương assumed power for a week, but on 27 April the Parliament and Senate voted to transfer power to Dương Văn Minh who was the nation's last president and who unconditionally surrendered to the Communist forces on 30 April 1975.
+Vice-president Trần Văn Hương assumed power for a week, but on 27 April the Parliament and Senate voted to transfer power to Dương Văn Minh, who was the nation's last president and who unconditionally surrendered to the North Vietnamese forces on 30 April 1975.

 The National Assembly/House of Representatives was located in the Saigon Opera House, now the Municipal Theatre, Ho Chi Minh City, while the Senate was located at 45-47 Bến Chương Dương Street (đường Bến Chương Dương), District 1, originally the Chamber of Commerce, and now the Ho Chi Minh City Stock Exchange.

+Human rights

-The South Vietnamese government was regularly accused of holding a large number of political prisoners, the exact number of which was a source of contention.
+From 1972 to 1974, Freedom House rated the level of freedom in South Vietnam at 4.5/7 points (the higher the score, the lower the level of freedom).
+Compared to many other regimes in the Southeast Asia region at that time, it had a higher level of freedom, democracy, and human rights than communist North Vietnam in many aspects, especially personal freedom, press, religion, and cultural activities in urban areas, only behind Malaysia.
+It ranked in the group of "Partly Free" countries.
+However, the South Vietnamese government was regularly accused of holding a large number of political prisoners, the exact number of which was a source of contention.
 Amnesty International, in a report in 1973, estimated the number of South Vietnam's civilian prisoners ranging from 35,257 (as confirmed by Saigon) to 200,000 or more.
-Among them, approximately 22,000–41,000 were accounted "communist" political prisoners.
+Among them, approximately 22,000–41,000 were accounted as "communist" political prisoners.